opsallthethings/ShowOutlines/2014-01-14-Revision-Control.md

 *Chris* I'm Chris Webber

-*Steve* and I'm Steve Murawski and this show is being recorded on January 15th, 2014.
+*Steve* and I'm Steve Murawski and this show is being recorded on January 16th, 2014.

 (Quick chat about current status)

 News
 ----
+* Chris - jq
+* Chris - So Cal Linux Expo coming up

 Main Topic
 ----------